6 News Australia

 6 News Australia (also known simply as 6 News, formerly known as HMV Local News and formerly on videos as HMV News or HMV-6) is a streaming news channel based in Melbourne, Australia.
 The channel is known for a large portion of its journalists being teenagers.

 History

-6 News was founded in 2019 as HMV Local News by Leonardo Puglisi, who was 11 years old at the time.
+6 News was founded in 2019 as HMV Local News by Leo Puglisi, who was 11 years old at the time.
 The channel changed its name to 6 News on 1 January 2020.

 In August 2021, the channel was suspended by YouTube for a week after uploading a video of then-MP George Christensen, which violated YouTube's policy against COVID-19 misinformation.
 The suspension was overturned after it was determined "there was sufficient context" to allow the video to be published.

 The channel gained national media attention in early 2022 during the federal election campaign, after conducting interviews with then-Prime Minister Scott Morrison and then-Opposition Leader Anthony Albanese.

 After Labor senator Fatima Payman crossed the floor to support recognising the State of Palestine, 6 News was the first news outlet to interview her.

+In July 2026, the ownership of 6 News transferred from Atelier Puglisi Pty Ltd to Leo Puglisi.